muskanlalani/profile-app/README.md

 A modern web application designed for managing and shopping for profile-related items.
 Built with Next.js, TypeScript, and Tailwind CSS

 ## Tech stack used
-- Next.js, React.js, TypeScript, JavaScript, Tailwind CSS, Mongoose,
+- Next.js, React.js, TypeScript, JavaScript, Tailwind CSS, Mongoose.

 ## Features